rarutyun/iso_cpp_papers/parallel_algorithms/range_as_an_output/DXXXX.md

 The option (B) does not seem to have benefits besides the aligned semantics, while it has the downside of some algorithm variations not being strengthened with the requirement for an output sequence to be bounded.

-With either (A) or (B), the output parameter for range algorithm overloads could be both a range and an iterator.
-In the formal wording, this could be represented either as two separate overloads with different requirements on that parameter, or with an exposition-only `@*range-or-iterator*@` concept that combines the requirements by logical disjunction, as its name suggest.
-We did not explore which makes more sense; at glance, there seems to be little practical difference for library implementors.

-TODO: Re-evaluate!
+Nevertheless, given that the option (A) is not considered for C++26, we prefer the option (B) to the status quo of [@P3179R3].

-For "iterator and sentinel" overloads we prefer to always require a sentinel for output, despite the mismatch with the corresponding serial overloads because we expect those overloads rarer used compared to range ones.
+For the "iterator and sentinel" overloads we prefer to always require a sentinel for output, despite the mismatch with the corresponding serial overloads.
+We expect those overloads to be rarerly used in general, and in many cases existing C++17 parallel algorithms can be used instead.
+Adding a sentinel for output, on the other hand, preserves the existing approach of expressing a range as the "iterator and sentinel" pair in algorithms descriptions, as well as allows to specify how the end of sequence is computed for the option (B).

 ## Semantical ambiguity for certain algorithms ## {#semantical_ambiguity}